ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 |Version/MoreOptions|uLEB128|Number of More Options in bytes that follow|
 |[More Options Block](#more-options-block)|||

 The image below shows the WordWrap option in Windows Notepad.
 This setting is specific to the Tab.
-There is also a global setting for WordWrap in the settings menu.
+There is also an application wide setting for WordWrap in the settings menu.
 ![Windows Notepad Settings View](/Images/WordWrap-Tab.png)
 The image below shows the RightToLeft and ShowUnicode options in the Right-Click menu for Windows Notepad.
 These settings are specific to the Tab.
 ![Windows Notepad Settings View](/Images/RightClickOptions.png)